universal-packages/universal-documentation/docs/tutorials/todo-list/express-controllers.md

 </ts-only>

-Now we have the common express controllers directory structure in our project as well as our config file at `.src/config/express-controllers-app.yaml`.
+Now we have the common express controllers directory structure in our project, as well as our config file at `.src/config/express-controllers-app.yaml`.

-In the previous chapter when we initialized TypeORM we got the config file `typeorm-module.yaml`, the `module` suffix is doe to the fact that `core-typeorm` provides as `CoreModule` that can be used across the applications, but in the case of `core-express-controllers` it provides a `CoreApp` that runs a http server and make out controller's endpoints available.
-Thats why its configuration files reflects this difference in purpose.
+In the previous chapter, when we initialized TypeORM, we received the config file `typeorm-module.yaml`.
+The `module` suffix is due to the fact that `core-typeorm` provides a `CoreModule` that can be used across applications.
+In contrast, `core-express-controllers` provides a `CoreApp` that runs an HTTP server and makes our controller's endpoints available.
+That's why its configuration files reflect this difference in purpose.

 ## Configuring CORS

-Lets configure CORS in our `express-controllers-app.yaml` file:
+Let's configure CORS in our `express-controllers-app.yaml` file.

 ```yaml:title=src/config/express-controllers-app.yaml
 cors: true
 ```

-You can also configure the allowed origins, methods and headers:
+You can also configure the allowed origins, methods, and headers.

 ```yaml:title=src/config/express-controllers-app.yaml
 cors: